Home ยป Frequently Asked Questions

 What is a part of timber framing that is commonly overlooked?

 Timbers are heavy.
 Timbers are not 2x lumber that can be easily lifted.
 Material handling is often underestimated when it comes to timber frame projects.
+The smallest timbers we typically work with are 4×6.
+Planning to work with material that is heavy is imperative.
 A good mind for logistics and staging is well suited for this craft.

 What is included in Joint and Peg’s plans?

-We provide all the architectural elevations, plans, and sections with dimensions, foundation concepts, post connections, timber lists, fastener lists, masonry lists and details of connections (in our timber frame plans).
+Depending on the plan option you purchased, we provide all the architectural elevations, plans, and sections with dimensions, foundation concepts, post connections, timber lists, fastener lists, masonry lists and details of connections (in our Shop Drawings and Engineeered Plans).
 Essentially, everything you need to quickly and accurately budget and order the materials and undertake the layout and construction.

 Can you provide engineering for your design plans?